Cricut Design Space Terminology for Beginners

 Gain access to all my SVG cut files and templates here!

-Group command enables multiple image layers or text present on the canvas to be selected and move at one time as one object so not to affect their layout.
+Group command enables multiple image layers or text present on the canvas to be selected and move at one time as one object so as not to affect their layout.

 Images or Image Library